 An earned Ph.D. in soils or an environmental or related subject.
 The candidate will possess education, training, and skills in biogeochemistry, data analysis (e.g. R or GIS desirable) and should be able to demonstrate the ability to publish research in ISI journals.
 A driver’s license is required as it the ability to work in upland terrain to access field sites, and an interest or willingness to travel internationally.
 Candidates must be able to demonstrate the right to work in the UK.

 We offer a flexible and supportive working environment and will encourage your continuing professional development as part of our career support.

 How to Apply

-To apply, email your completed application form and the equal opportunities monitoring form to: firstname.lastname@example.org
+To apply, email your CV, completed application form and equal opportunities monitoring form to: firstname.lastname@example.org

-Interviews will be held on 19 September 2019
+Interviews will be held on the 25 October 2019